Skip to main content

 Does Insurance Cover Hair Transplants?

-Hair transplant surgery is considered a cosmetic procedure, which is not typically covered by insurance.7 There are some exceptions, such as when secondary alopecia is caused by burns or scarring.7 It is advisable to consult with your insurance provider to determine coverage options.
+Hair transplant surgery is considered a cosmetic procedure, which is not typically covered by insurance.8 There are some exceptions, such as when secondary alopecia is caused by burns or scarring.8 It is advisable to consult with your insurance provider to determine coverage options.

 How a Hair Transplant Works

-Selecting a board-certified plastic surgeon or dermatologist experienced in performing hair transplants is an important first step to ensuring a safe procedure and the best results.
+Selecting a board-certified plastic surgeon or dermatologist experienced in performing hair transplants is an important first step to helping ensure a safe procedure and the best results.

-Here’s an idea of what to expect throughout the process.
+Here’s an idea of what you might expect throughout the process.

 Consultation

-• Examining your scalp to see if you’re able to grow hair and that you have enough healthy hair to transplant to the thinning or bald area
+• Examination of your scalp to see if you’re able to grow hair and that you have enough healthy hair to transplant to the thinning or bald area

-• A scalp biopsy to determine the type of alopecia (hair loss) you have
+• Scalp biopsy to determine the type of alopecia (hair loss) you have

 Preparation